signalapp/Signal-Desktop/README.md

 [Signal-Android](https://github.com/WhisperSystems/Signal-Android)
 client already installed on your phone.

 Coming soon to the Chrome Web Store.
+Want to get early access?
+[Sign up here](https://whispersystems.org/blog/signal-desktop/)

 ## Contributing Bug reports
 We use GitHub for bug tracking.
 Please search the existing issues for your bug and create a new one if the issue is not yet tracked!